ayanama/Affirm-Case-Study/README.md

 **Which technologies are they currently using, and how are they implementing them?**
--Machine Learning
+- Machine Learning
     - Affirm utilizes machine learning during its underwriting process to write approvals and optimize payment options.
 Recently, Affirm added a new product to their suite called “Adaptive Checkout”.
 According to Affirm’s website, this new product provides customers with customized payment options based on transaction size, and Affirm’s real-time underwriting decision.

--With Affirm’s proprietary technology, customers can receive approvals almost instantly.
+- With Affirm’s proprietary technology, customers can receive approvals almost instantly.
 They just enter their personal information in order to receive the approval.
 Interestingly, Affirm’s underwriting approval tech looks at more than just their credit history to gauge financial responsibility.
 They also investigate a customer’s social media activity for additional cues into whether the customer is financially responsible.

 [Stackshare-Affirm]https://stackshare.io/affirm/affirm